TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/006 Installing db tools.md

 # Installing Db Tools
-You will need to install a command line interface tool, which is used when creating/updating the database.
+You will need to install a command line interface (CLI) tool, which is used when creating/updating the database.
 This should be needed only once.

 Open the terminal in Rider: